Home> Bar Rules >Florida

 The new Florida Bar Rules have been criticized as fundamentally restraining lawyers' speech in violation of the First Amendment of the United States Constitution.
 For example, under the Florida Rule of Professional Conduct 4-7.13, attorneys are prohibited from making any claim about the attorney's services that are not "objectively verifiable."

-This rule applies to all forms of advertisements, even the interior pages on the attorney's websites.
+This rule applies to all forms of advertisements, even the interior pages on attorneys' websites.
 The term "objectively verifiable" is not defined under the rules.
-Although the rules expressly allow "past case results" to be included, many attorneys fear that the description of past case results could be considered "inherently misleading" because the statement might not include all facts deemed to be "pertinent."
+Although the rules expressly allow "past case results" to be included, many attorneys fear that the description of past case results could be considered "inherently misleading" because it might not include all facts deemed to be "pertinent."

-One of the most commonly violated rules is Florida Rule of Professional Conduct 4-7.14 which prohibits an attorney from stating or implying that a lawyer specializes in an area of law.
-Terms such as "expert" or "specialist" or "specialize" have long been reserved for attorneys that have earned board certification by The Florida Bar Board of Legal Specialization & Education or national organizations accredited by the American Bar Association to award specialty certification.
+One of the most commonly violated rules is Florida Rule of Professional Conduct 4-7.14, which prohibits an attorney from stating or implying that a lawyer specializes in an area of law.
+Terms such as "expert," "specialist," or "specialize" have long been reserved for attorneys who have earned board certification by The Florida Bar Board of Legal Specialization & Education or national organizations accredited by the American Bar Association to award specialty certification.

-To avoid a violation of that rule it is better to say that the attorney is "focused on" instead of "specializes in" a particular type of law.
-The attorney should avoid using the term specialist, specializes, or expert in an inappropriate way when referring to the attorneys in the firm or services offered by the firm.
+To avoid violating that rule, it is better to say that the attorney is "focused on" instead of "specializing in" a particular type of law.
+The attorney should avoid using the term specialist, specializes, or expert inappropriately when referring to the attorneys in the firm or services offered by the firm.

 Who Enforces the Florida Bar Rules on Attorney Advertising?